 Engaging the customer/stakeholder: When the work is distributed in the time zone where the customer is based, engagement increases automatically.
 Transparency into the engagement: Hybrid model allows more visibility to the agile development approach.
 Reliable deliverables: Agile model without a hybrid touch is riskier in terms of mistakes and takes more time to integrate into an effective development solution that comes up with reliable deliverables.
 The added transparency and the engagement shall throw light on the status of the deliverable.
 Predictable scheduling: Monitoring makes it possible to come up with proper schedules.
 It cuts down on the risk and provides foresight.
 Quality: Hybrid models have been proven to provide better quality than agile models.

-A hands on management approach is best suited for offshore agile development team.
+A hands-on management approach is best suited for offshore agile development team.
 Micromanagement can help in keeping the team pro-active and giving better quality and quick output.
 It ensures an environment of constant motivation and a positive challenging atmosphere to ensure more productivity.
-The hands on management approach enables managers to be completely involved in the development phase which adds value to the end product.
-The scrum master needs to be highly efficient and if possible should be well versed in both the languages of offshore-onshore.
+The hands-on management approach enables managers to be completely involved in the development phase which adds value to the end product.
+The scrum master needs to be highly efficient and if possible should be well versed in both the languages of offshore and onshore.
 The offshore team must have a formal training of scrum.
-To outline the advantages of a hands on management approach would be:
+To outline the advantages of a hands-on management approach would be: